Articles / Comparisonsupdated for DaVinci Resolve 21.0 (June 2026)

 The module list is what separates this from a YouTube grading series, because half of it covers the unglamorous work clients actually pay for.
 There's a 38-minute module on conforming an XML timeline handed over from another editing app, a 30-minute module on setting up RAW projects, and a 34-minute delivery module that goes as far as DCP for cinema screenings.
 The opening module spends a full 47 minutes just on balancing footage shot across mixed lighting and multiple days.
 That's a working colorist's actual week, taught in order.

-Two honest flags.
+Three honest flags.
 MZed pitches this as an in-depth course that assumes prior knowledge, so it's a bad first course; start with Blackmagic's free beginner material and come back.
-And while the videos run 7 hours 19 minutes, the course ships with downloadable project files, so the real investment lands closer to double that if you do the work instead of watching it.
+While the videos run 7 hours 19 minutes, the course ships with downloadable project files, so the real investment lands closer to double that if you do the work instead of watching it.
+And the course page doesn't advertise which Resolve version it was recorded on, which usually means it's not recent, so expect the interface on screen to lag yours more than the other paid options here.
+Grading fundamentals age slowly, menus don't.

 One reading note on the certification promise, too.
 The course page's exact words are "Following completion you will be eligible to sit the official Blackmagic Design exam to become a certified color professional."
 Eligible to sit, not certified on completion.
 The exam is still Blackmagic's to pass.